JudahGabriel/RavenDB.Identity/Sample/Readme.md

 ## 3. RavenSaveChangesAsyncFilter

-In Startup.cs (next step), we'll tell AspNetCore to create an `IAsyncDocumentSession` for every request.
-But we need to `.SaveChangesAsync()` for anything to persist in Raven.
+We need to `.SaveChangesAsync()` for anything to persist in Raven.
+Where should we do this?

 While we could call `.SaveChangesAsync()` in the code-behind of every Razor page, that is tedious and error prone.
 Instead, we create a Razor action filter to save changes, [RaveSaveChangesAsyncFilter.cs](https://github.com/JudahGabriel/RavenDB.Identity/blob/master/Sample/Filters/RavenSaveChangesAsyncFilter.cs):